downloadpizza/book-1/en/configuration.md

 Currently, prompt configuration is handled by installing Nu with the [starship](https://github.com/starship/starship) prompt support.

+You need to enable starship by adding `use_starship = true` to the configuration file.
+You can find out where the configuration file is on your system via `config --path`.

 ```
 nushell on 📙 master [$] is 📦 v0.5.1 via 🦀 v1.40.0-nightly
 ❯